Stevie Snow

 Photos are the low-hanging fruit of visual content, so make no excuses here.
 When in doubt, you can always find or create images to break up your text.

 Best practice: If you have original images of your product or service in action, definitely use them.
-Otherwise, look into stock photography platforms with the authentic imagery that doesn’t scream cheesy stock photo.
+Otherwise, look into stock photography platforms with authentic imagery that doesn’t scream cheesy stock photo.
 Twenty20 is a Brafton favorite!

 Screenshots

 Give readers a transparent look at the content from your perspective with screenshots.
 They’re especially useful if you’re describing a process on an online software or application.
 The visual of your screen at each step helps readers better understand the description.
+By turning abstract directions into concrete visuals, you can hit home the topic and ensure the reader fully understands what it is you’re writing about.

 Here’s a great example: In a guide to going out of office, Slack describes how to set your OOO status on Slack, complete with screenshots directly from the app.